ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 *This comprises, e.g., fraud or tax audit requirements based on commercial transactions on a BPI.*

+[[R19]](#r19) Testability: Legal, compliance, and business reporting requirements are always implementable based on commercial transactions within a Baseline Protocol Instance.
+Adherance to these requierments can be verified by third parties utilizing Zero Knowledge Proofs.

 #### **[R20]**
 Commercial Counterparties MUST support the Reference Architecture defined in section [2.8 Baseline Protocol Reference Architecture](#28-baseline-protocol-reference-architecture).

+[[R20]](#r20) Testability: All requirements for [2.8 Baseline Protocol Reference Architecture](#28-baseline-protocol-reference-architecture) are testable.

 #### **[R21]**
 Commercial Counterparties MUST use the BPI APIs to transact on a commercial State Object -- see the [specification of the BPI APIs](https://github.com/eea-oasis/baseline-standard/blob/main/api/baseline-api-v1.0.0.yaml).